thereisnocourse/thereisnocourse/ABOUT.md

 ## Concept

-If I had to sum up what this project is in a few words, I would say it is an original piece of lo-fi experimental interactive computational amateur dramatics.
+I have no idea what this project is trying to be.
+Possibly it is an original piece of lo-fi experimental interactive computational amateur dramatics.
 Or a silly game.
 Basically, it's a bit of fun.
 I'm enjoying making it, and maybe one or two people might enjoy playing it.

 The starting point for this project was the question, what would it be like to create a game where all user interaction happened via Python